Find out what some of travel and entry requirements are at top destinations, and whether not they're open travel!

 An earlier lockdown has been eased for Kathmandu valley and a number of other cities.
 Many attractions such as hotels and restaurants have re-opened.

-Travellers must provide a negative COVID-19 test certificate obtained no more than 72 hours before departure.
+Travellers must provide a negative COVID-19 test taken no more than 72 hours before departure.
 Children under 5 years are exempt.
-For some cases, a second PCR test is required on the 5th day of quarantine.
+According to recent reports, tourists can either present the pre-travel PCR test or proof of vaccination.
+They will undergo a second PCR test upon arrival at the airport at their own expense.

 Travellers from the Middle East who present a negative PCR test result upon arrival are not required to quarantine at home or in an institutional facility.